NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 Looking through the door to the north, Eliseo can see an open sarcophagus filled with blood (R16)

 The narrow corridor greatly restricts the parties movement and the heavy armour and shields of the cultists proves difficult to overcome
-- Vigil takes a couple of heavy hits and is forced to retreat, using up both his own healing potion and Marco’s in the early stages of the fight
+- Vigil takes a couple of heavy hits and is forced to retreat, using up both his own Potion of Healing and Marco’s in the early stages of the fight
 - Marco manages to finish off the initial guard and the party turns to focus on the four cultists in R17

 During the combat, Marco and Strum hear a bubbling noise from the blood sarcophagus followed by a wet slapping sound